joalbright/PencilCup/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 Add these [Code Snippets](./XcodeSnippets) into Xcode to help with using the new operators.

+Code Snippet Directory : **~/Library/Developer/Xcode/UserData/CodeSnippets/**

 ### Motivation